Mikhaylovsky, Novokhopyorsky District, Voronezh Oblast

 Mikhaylovsky (Миха́йловский) is a rural locality (a settlement) and the administrative center of Mikhaylovskoye Rural Settlement, Novokhopyorsky District, Voronezh Oblast, Russia.
 The population was 435 as of 2010.
 There are 4 streets.

 Geography

 Mikhaylovsky is located 37 km southwest of Novokhopyorsk (the district's administrative centre) by road.
 Tsentral is the nearest rural locality.

+Climate

+The climate is moderately continental.
+The climate is influenced by the -forming current (Voeykov current) that flows from Transbaikalia, Altai, and Mongolia.